African Violet Care

 A well-cared-for African violet can produce flowers throughout the year if you know its basic requirements.
 Here are six African violet care tips to keep your plant looking its best:

-This is the most important step to keeping your plant healthy.
+This is the most important step to keeping your African violet healthy.
 Water at the base of the plant and don’t splash water onto the leaves because water on the leaves can cause damage spots.
 The plant should not stand in water and the soil shouldn’t be allowed to dry completely.
 Instead, water the plant when the top inch of soil is dry to the touch.
 Always use room temperature water for watering.

 - Setting the container in a basin of water and allowing the water to absorb (no more than 30 minutes) is a common and effective method for not wetting the leaves.
 Note: There are special pots available that wick water and keep the soil evenly moist, but not soggy.
 Take care to drain the lower portion of the pot after one hour of soaking, until it’s time to water again.